About Researchers in Schools

 Our impact so far

-Researchers in Schools is currently delivered in partnership with 15 Initial Teacher Education providers across the country and over the past three years we have placed over 160 participants in more than 75 schools.
+Researchers in Schools is currently delivered in partnership with 15 Initial Teacher Education providers across the country and over the past three years we have placed over 160 participants in more than 75 secondary schools.
 The programme is supported by King’s College London and the University of Southampton, which offer associate researcher status to participants, including library privileges.

 Last year, 90% of the pupils enrolled in Uni Pathways were from our target demographics.